john-morsley/terraform-aws-security-group-rule/README.md

-# Terraform a Security Group in AWS
+# Terraform a Security Group Rule in AWS

 ## Examples